pytroll/tutorial-satpy-half-day/INSTALL.md

    You should see `SUCCESS` as the last line of output.

 10. Installation is now complete.
-If you are attending an instructor lead tutorial then you can wait for the day of the tutorial for further instructions.
+If you are attending an instructor led tutorial then you can wait for the day of the tutorial for further instructions.
 If you are following the tutorial on your own then continue on to the next step.